MoskitoHero/rubq/README.md

 Rubq allows access to Google Bigquery the rails way.
 It uses the `Google::Cloud::Bigquery` gem behind the scenes and allows for migrations and basic administration.

 ## Usage
-Here be dragons!
-This is a proof-of-concept project I am currently toying around with.

-This is still very much of a work in progress. **Unusable for now.
+**This is still very much of a work in progress.
 You have been warned.**

+When the first really useful version is available, usage directives will be written here.
+In the mean time, take a look at the docs below.

 ### What works
 * Creating a model migration and its corresponding table in BigQuery